Techie64/Techie64/README.md

 - 👋 Hi, I’m @Techie64
 - 👀 I’m interested in Python
-- 🌱 I’m currently learning computer science and engineering in Madrid
+- 🌱 I’m currently learning computer science and engineering
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...